Last Updated: May 10, 2026

 This drug has three patent family members in one country.

 The generic ingredient in CHLORHEXIDINE GLUCONATE is chlorhexidine gluconate.
 There are fifty-eight drug master file entries for this compound.
-Fifty-nine suppliers are listed for this compound.
+Fifty-five suppliers are listed for this compound.
 Additional details are available on the chlorhexidine gluconate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Chlorhexidine Gluconate